CNC Operator Program: Companies Info

-We are inviting advanced manufacturing companies like yours to participate in the CNC Operator Selection and Learning Program - an industry-led program designed to find talented and hardworking youth and connect them with advanced manufacturing companies that are in need of CNC Operators.
-Or you can nominate your own youth employees to join the program and upgrade their skills and knowledge.
+We are inviting advanced manufacturing companies like yours to participate in the CNC Operator Selection and Learning Program - an industry-led program designed to find talented and hardworking job seekers and connect them with advanced manufacturing companies that are in need of CNC Operators.
+Or you can nominate your own employees to join the program and upgrade their skills and knowledge.

 Is This Your Organization?

 - Do you need capable CNC Operators to meet production demand and get your orders to your customers 100% on time and 100% to spec?

 - Do you have CNC equipment that is running below capacity because you can't hire the capable CNC Operators you need?

 - Are you finding the recruiting process too time-consuming and painful?

 - Is your HR team open to trying something new that will introduce you to great candidates you would not normally see?

 - Do you have experienced CNC machinists or operators who could be great trainers for your trainees – if they had the right support and a solid training program to guide them?

 - Would you like to hire people that have the right personal competencies, attitudes, aptitudes, and initiative?